modmore/docs/en/01_Commerce/v1/03_Front-end_Theming.md

 ## Disabling the Default CSS

 Commerce includes a very simple cart and checkout design out of the box.
 To disable it, set the `commerce.register_checkout_css` system setting to 0.
+Keep in mind that the default template files are made to look decent with these styles.

+The default CSS consists of two files, `style.simple.css` and `layout.simple.css`.
+The source Sass files can be found in `assets/components/commerce/frontend/` - feel free to copy those into your own workflow to get a head-start at customising the design.
+This folder is overwritten on upgrade.

 ## Default Template Files